peter0749/Just-For-Fun/README.md

 today
 ```

-> Note: Original executable today, calendar and calendar2 from /usr/local/bin WILL BE OVERWRITE.
+> Note: Original executable today, calendar and calendar2 from /usr/local/bin WILL BE OVERWRITTEN.
 Install with caution.

 ### How to get the source code
 ```